ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Autumn/en.md

 ### Stage instructions

 1. Following the Qualifier stage, all players will participate in a phase to form teams, called the *drafting phase*.
-Both zones will have independent drafting phases.
+Both divisions will have independent drafting phases.
 All unpicked players will be eliminated from the tournament.
 2. Following the drafting phase, a Swiss stage will be played in both zones, called the *regular stage*.
 16 teams will advance in total, and the others get eliminated from the tournament.
 3. Following the regular stage, the elimination stage will be played, called *playoffs*.
 The top 8 teams from the regular stage will advance to a winner bracket, other teams will get into loser bracket.
 4. All losing teams in the loser bracket will be eliminated from the tournament and the last team will be the winner.